MoinS11/Data-Engineering-and-Reporting/Dallas Food Inspection Data Engineering & Analysis/README.md

-# Chicago Food Inspection Data Analysis
+# Dallas Food Inspection Data Analysis

-♦ Utilized Chicago Food Inspection Violations & Chicago Business Licenses Open Data to analyse actionable insights about violations over a period of time in Food places in chicago
+♦ Utilized Dallas Food Inspection Open Data to analyse actionable insights about violations over a period of time in Food places in Dallas and kind of violations that occur and actions taken by the authority on the same.

-♦ Performed extensive data cleaning inorder to maintain 5C's of data warehousing which included spliting a single violation column into 3 separate columns of Violation code, violation description and violation comments.
+♦ Performed extensive data cleaning inorder to maintain 5C's of data warehousing which included combining 25 columns of Violations Points, Violation description & Violation Memo into a single column for the respective to maintain a single version of truth and easier loading of Facts
-Also, managed descripancies related to food places with null or no licenses in Licenses Database.
+Also, managed descripancies related to addresses which were composed in the same column and had to be seprated using regex and other cleaning techniques

+♦ Violation codes and descriptions changed over time therefore had to inculcate SCD tracking to keep track of the same.

-♦ Reported the actionable KPI's on PowerBI and Tableau to measure Foods places having violations over a period of time, Grades and scores of food places
+♦ Depicted actionable insights on PowerBI and Tableau to measure Foods places having violations over a period of time, Grades and scores of food places